SuperMario4848/Brackets-Extension-SASS-Autocompile/README.md

 # Brackets_Extension_SASS_Autocompile
-An Extension for the Code-Editor Brackets to autocompile SASS-Files while saving.
+An Extension for the Code-Editor Brackets to autocompile SCSS-Files while saving.
+Does only work for files that follow the scss syntax and and with ".scss".
 SASS-Compiler from: https://github.com/medialize/sass.js/

 After installing the Extension, a new Menu called "Sass Compiler" should be in the top-Menubar.
 There are three options in this menu: